Banou26/HNK/README.md

 - [ ] `router`  allow your OzElements to adopt specifics behaviors in function of their placement in the app route hierarchy
 - [ ] `store` allow your OzElements to use a reactive object that will contain your application state
-- [ ] `pug` to get rid of the verbose html syntax when using templates in the element tag
+- [ ] `pug` to get rid of the verbose html syntax when using placeholders in the element tag
   ```pug
   ${'my'}-${'custom'}-element myText
   ```